 Top 10 immune-supportive recipes

-Our immune system is never off duty.
-It carries out surveillance constantly, and when we become infected, it needs extra resources to do its job.
-A growing library of evidence supports how vital our daily food choices are for the efficient running of our immune system.
+Your immune system is never off duty.
+It’s constantly surveying your body and, when you become infected, it needs extra resources to do its job.
+A growing body of research suggests that our daily food choices are vital for the efficient running of our immune system.
 That’s because our diet and nutrition play a central role in supporting immune cells, allowing them to respond effectively to potential invaders while resolving the response quickly to avoid ongoing illness.

 Discover more tips for digestive health and browse our immune-friendly recipes.
 Also check out our health and nutrition page for more recipe inspiration, health benefits guides and advice on special diets.